Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Introduction and Background

-Considering the ambiguous understanding of the interior structure, geophysical investigations of Enceladus must account for the possibility of heating in the deep interior. \citet{ermakov_etal21} and \citet{Genova_etal24} propose an effective approach to explore the interior by measuring the potential tidal Love number $k_2$ along with the libration or gravity-topography admittance to constrain the interior structure (i.e., thicknesses and densities of layers) at Enceladus.
-However, the ranges of interior parameters considered in previous studies inherently assume negligible tidal dissipation in the core without providing a quantitative approach to discriminating between the different scenarios of tidal dissipation.
-As we show later, a tidally active core will affect the time-dependent gravity field of the body and produce a gravitational signal which resembles that of a tidally dissipative ice shell, resulting in a non-unique interpretation of the amplitude and phase of $k_2$.
-Also, gravity and topography measurements have revealed structural heterogeneities in the Enceladus ice shell \citep{Yin2015,park_etal24, Schenk_McKinnon24}.
-Deviations of the body from spherical symmetry can potentially affect its tidal response \citep[e.g.,][]{dmitrovskii_etal22, berne_etal23, goossensSabaka25} by driving deformation at higher harmonic degrees (e.g., $l = 3,4$), and mode coupling which is expected to produce variations in degree-2 Love numbers evaluated at different spherical harmonic orders, i.e., $k_{2m}$ and $h_{2m}$ \citep[e.g.,][]{bagheri_etal21, pou_etal22, berne_etal23}.
+Considering the ambiguities in understanding the interior, geophysical investigations of Enceladus must account for the possibility of heating in the deep interior. \citet{ermakov_etal21} and \citet{Genova_etal24} explore models of the interior by future measurements the potential tidal Love number $k_2$ along with libration and gravity-topography admittance to constrain the interior structure (i.e., thicknesses and densities of layers) at Enceladus.
+However, the ranges of interior parameters considered in these studies assume a nearly rigid core and thus inherently produce negligible tidal dissipation in the core.
+Therefore, these studies do not address the challenge of discriminating between the different scenarios of tidal dissipation.
+As we will show, a tidally active core will affect the time-dependent gravity field of the body and produce a gravitational signal that resembles that of a tidally dissipative ice shell, resulting in a non-unique interpretation of the amplitude and phase of $k_2$.
+In addition, gravity and topography measurements have revealed structural heterogeneities in the Enceladus ice shell \citep{Yin2015,park_etal24, Schenk_McKinnon24}.
+Structural heterogeneities in the shell can potentially affect its tidal response compared to a spherically symmetric body \citep[e.g.,][]{zhong_etal12, qin_etal14, wahr_etal14, lau_etal15, dmitrovskii_etal22, berne_etal23} by driving deformation at higher harmonic degrees (e.g., $l = 3,4$) through mode coupling.
+Such a coupling can produce variations in degree-2 Love numbers evaluated at different spherical harmonic orders, i.e., $k_{2m}$ and $h_{2m}$ \citep[e.g.,][]{bagheri_etal21, pou_etal22, berne_etal23}.

-Here, we revisit the range of the interior model parameters based on the currently available observations using a MCMC statistical framework.
-We use this framework to examine the effectiveness of a suite of geodetic measurements including static gravity field, complex tidal Love numbers, libration, and heat loss rate that can constrain the interior of Enceladus.
-We highlight the degeneracy in interpreting $k_2$ to locate the tidally active region of Enceladus and provide a roadmap to distinguish between the two classes of tidal dissipation.
-We use our framework to compute the required precisions for measuring the tidal and displacement Love numbers.
-Using the proposed suite of future geophysical measurements and synthetic observations that can become available in future missions, we consider constraining interior parameters, such as the thickness, density, and rheology of the interior layers.
-These constraints can significantly improve our understanding of the instantaneous and sustained habitability at Enceladus.